 Program of Study

-The Master of Science in Integrative Medicine Research can be taken in a two-year degree program, or concurrently for students already enrolled in a four–year degree program at NCNM (ND, MSOM, or MAc).
-Forty–four required course credits and eight elective course credits are required for the master’s degree.
-Typically, students enrolled in the MSiMR program concurrent with a medical degree take two extra credits per quarter and take additional courses over the summer when their clinical load is light.
+The Master of Science in Integrative Medicine Research is available to students concurrently enrolled in another degree program at NCNM.
+The program is comprised of 44 required credits and eight elective credits.
+In addition to their coursework, students complete a research project, a capstone master’s thesis and defense.
+Students enrolled in the MSiMR program along with a medical degree typically take two extra credits per quarter and additional courses over the summer when their clinical load is light.

-Four Year Program (with ND or MSOM degree)
+Program of Study with Clinical Degree (with ND, DSOM or MSOM degree)

 First Year – Students begin the research portion of their degree in the winter of their first year of medical school.
 They take courses that introduce them to research design, conducting research, and research ethics.
 Students are assigned a research mentor and work with them regularly to develop their research ideas.
 Often, students take many of the research courses over the summer between their first and second years.